 Vermeer was born in 1632, the second child of Reynier Jansz.
 Vos (c.
 1591–1652) and Digna Baltens (c.
 1595–1670).
-His name "Joannis" was registered in Nieuwe Kerk (New Church) in Delft on October 31.
+The child's name Joannis was registered in Nieuwe Kerk (New Church) in Delft on October 31.
 At that time, Vermeer had a sister who was twelve years older named Gertruy.

-Peter Reynders, Australia on the Map, <http://www.australiaonthemap.org.au/landings-list/
+Peter Reynders, Australia on the Map. http://www.australiaonthemap.org.au/landings-list/

-By the year 1640, Vermeer's father began to use Vermeer as his last name instead of Vos ("fox"), although he may have begun to use it at an earlier date.
+By the year 1640, Vermeer's father Reynier began to use Vermeer as his last name instead of Vos ("fox"), although he may have begun to use it at an earlier date.
 Vermeer's uncle Anthony had already adopted the surname as early as 1624.
 It should be remembered that last names did not have the same importance that they do today although by the 1630s most self-respecting burgers in Delft had taken last names.
 The artist always signed his Christian name plus Vermeer, omitting his patronymic, Reyierszoon, or Reyniersz.

 Vermeer's name was sometimes spelled out in documents by notaries and public officials as "van der Meer" even though neither Reynier nor his son favored this form.
-In 1667, witnessing a legal document in which he was referred to as "Johannes van der Meer, artful painter", the son signed "Johannes Vermeer."
+In 1667, witnessing a legal document in which he was referred to as "Johannes van der Meer, artful painter," the artist signed "Johannes Vermeer."
 Three years later, evidently, encouraged by the artist who was present, a lawyer crossed out "van der Meer" and wrote above it "Vermeer."

 When signing documents after 1657, Vermeer switched from using the old Gothic script to the more modern Roman script (fig. 1).
 After his marriage, he preferred the more common spelling of Joannis: Johannes.